noahehall/theBookOfNoah/algorithms.md

 ## heuristic approach
   - relies on `self-discovery` and produces sufficiently useful (not optimal but good enough) results
+    - i.e. the algorithm makes an educated guess and then tries again when it fails
   - `self-discovery`
-    - the process of allowing the algorithm to show you a potentially useful path to a solution but you still rely on human intuition and understanding to know whether the solution is the right on e
+    - the process of allowing the algorithm to show you a potentially useful path to a solution but you still rely on human intuition and understanding to know whether the solution is the right one
+  - `cost function`
+  - use cases
+    - advantage in solving complex problems

+### issues
+  - are complex
+  -

+###